jrconner384/Cardalog.Blazor/Features/Card autocomplete/Autocomplete.md

    1. ~~For example, use `StartsWith` to create the list of results.~~
 3. When the user hovers over a result, the card's info will be displayed.
    1. Consider using `CardDisplayCard.razor` in a tooltip to render the results.
+   2. [EDIT - possible tech debt] This would be nice to have but I've had trouble doing it.
+The user can click on an option and see what the card looks like after the form auto-fills.
+I'm probably going to put this on the wish list.
 4. ~~The list will be scrollable.~~
 5. ~~If an option is clicked, the form will autopopulate with that card's info.~~
    1. ~~It will _not_ set the card's condition.~~